-71. I didn't know had been moved to Thornley Park before I was moved there.
-When I arrived I discovered that I was to be put in beside states.
-As soon as I clapped eyes on the I knew that that would be me running away again.
-I dreaded my time at Thornley Park because of states.
-The same things started up again with started his 'carry on'.
-It started as soon as I arrived.
+71. I didn't know what had been moved to Thornley Park before I was moved there.
+When I arrived I discovered that I was to be put in beside where.
+As soon as I clapped eyes on what I knew that that would be me running away again.
+I dreaded my time at Thornley Park because of what I started as soon as I arrived.
 It was just him doing these things to me at Thornley Park.